 Also of interest is that Big Horn has more people living here who work in computers and math than 95% of the places in the US.

-Being a small town, Big Horn does not have a public transit system used by locals to get to and from work.
+Big Horn is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Do you like to read, write and learn?
 If you move to Big Horn, you'll likely find that many of your neighbors like to as well.
 Big Horn is one of the more educated communities in America, with a full 80.95% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.